 Four of the FWMP sites were selected for the biomonitoring program.
+Figure 1 shows the location of the Greens Creek Mine and the biomonitoring sampling locations.
+HGCMC monitors the ambient water quality at these and other FWMP sites on a regular basis, and reports the results of that monitoring under separate cover.

-Upper Greens Creek Site 48 monitors Greens Creek upstream of all mine and mill facilities including the portals (exploratory drilling has occurred upstream of this site); annual biomonitoring at Upper Greens Creek Site 48 serves as a control.
+Upper Greens Creek Site 48 monitors Greens Creek upstream of all mine and mill facilities including the portals (exploratory drilling has occurred in the watershed upstream of this site); annual biomonitoring at Upper Greens Creek Site 48 serves as a control.

 Middle Greens Creek Site 6 monitors Greens Creek downstream of the mine portals and mill facilities but upstream of the production rock storage area; Site 6 was sampled in 2001 to provide baseline conditions (in this instance, baseline is meant to describe the conditions at the beginning of the biomonitoring program) and is sampled on a 5-year schedule to detect changes over time as a partial treatment site.
-Greens Creek Below Pond D Site 54 monitors Greens Creek downstream of the mine portal and mill facilities as well as the production rock storage area and its associated pond system; annual biomonitoring at Site 54 serves as a complete treatment site.
-Tributary Creek Site 9 monitors Tributary Creek downstream of the dry-stack tailings storage facility, which sits at the head of the drainage; biomonitoring occurs at Site 9 annually to detect any changes over time as a complete treatment site.
-HGCMC monitors the ambient water quality at these and other FWMP sites on a regular basis, and reports the results of that monitoring under separate cover.
-Figure 1 shows the location of the Greens Creek Mine and the biomonitoring sampling locations.